therion23/datfiles/J2ME/README.md

 Older diff's can be found in subfolders.
 ## Freeshop
 Origin: https://archive.org/details/96x65pixels_j2me/stuff
 * A collection i picked up, sorted neatly into device folders.
-The English and Russian sections have been merged.
-54'942 titles, but expect lots of duplicates.
+The English and Russian sections have been kept separate.
+40'629 plus 42'907 files, but expect lots of duplicates, both across languages and devices.
 ## Kahvibreak
 Origin: https://bluemaxima.org/kahvibreak
 * Simple dir2dat of the brilliant Kahvibreak, version 1.6.
 7'291 titles.